Aunt Vadge: can we use a condom if her vagina is really tight?

 Dear Straight Man,

-Make sure you don’t penetrate her for a long time – ten minutes for a first time is too long.
-A few slow, gentle minutes at first is fine – then stop, and see how she feels.
-Make sure to reapply lube to your penis and her clitoris and vulva, and the entrance to her vagina – never let it get dry.
-She shouldn’t be in pain after sex, even for the first time.
+Keep the first go short – ten minutes of penetration is far too long for a first time.
+A few slow, gentle minutes, then stop and see how she’s feeling.
+Reapply lube to your penis, her vulva and clitoris, and the entrance to her vagina, and never let things get dry.
+She shouldn’t be in pain during or after sex, even the first time.

 Condoms, lube, lots of love and talking – you’ll be just fine.